-The National Coalition for Mental Health Reform (NCMHR) was built on the foundation laid by the courageous work of those who started the mental health consumer/survivor movement in the early 1970’s.
+The National Coalition for Mental Health Recovery (NCMHR) was built on the foundation laid by the courageous work of those who started the mental health consumer/survivor movement in the early 1970’s.
 Those early leaders were people with diagnoses of mental illness, who were inspired by people who were finding strength, courage and power by joining together to work for human and civil rights.

 The visionary leaders of the consumer/survivor movement understood the only way to gain rights and independence was to come together and unite in a common cause.
 Meeting in churches, apartments and basements, we discovered the power of sharing our stories, of being heard and of being understood, instead of the idea that our labels defined us.
 We discovered we could shift into a vision of leading independent lives where we become authors rather than victims in our lives.
 As a result of the example of this early leadership hundreds of self-help groups, consumer-run initiatives, and statewide consumer organizations have been formed all over the country.
 These groups have had some success in influencing policy and practices on the local level.
 Despite this, we had, until two years ago, been unable to form a single, national organization, which could gain recognition and influence on a national level.
 In order to effect change on the grandest scale possible, we needed to have a united national consumer/survivor voice.
 Leaders of other national groups in Washington, D.C., elected officials, and the media have been searching for our united consumer voice.
 Without such a group to directly represent us, family groups or organizations of providers have been speaking for us.
 We have protested this trend to have other groups speak for us.
 We have proclaimed, “Nothing about us without us.”
 Yet we had not organized ourselves into a common voice to carry out this goal, until now.